Wan Chai: Arts and culture

 Wan Chai is a major hub of foreign and Chinese cultural institutions in Hong Kong.
 It is home to the French Alliance Francaise, German Goethe-Institut and the British Council (until 2001).
 Near the waterfront, there are the Hong Kong Academy for Performing Arts and Hong Kong Arts Centre, two of the most popular venues for theatrical and cultural performances in Hong Kong.
 The Academy for Performing Arts is a higher education institution that trains musicians, performers, actors and dancers, as well as a public venue for drama, concerts, dance, and musicals productions.
 Every year the academy produces a number of Broadway musicals, including Singin' in the Rain, Saturday Night Fever, and Annie.
 The Arts Centre, just opposite to the academy, houses a studio theatre, art galleries, rehearsal rooms, the Goethe-Institut and a restaurant overlooking the Victoria Harbour.

 The Hong Kong Convention and Exhibition Centre (HKCEC), a HK$4.8 billion convention centre with an extension completed in 1997, covers over 16 acres (65,000 m^{2}) of newly reclaimed land that added an extra 38,000 m^{2} of functional space to the existing convention centre.
-It remains a venue for international trade fairs, some of which are among the biggest in the world: the annual Hong Kong Book Fair in July, food fair and festival, technology exhibitions, and cosplay competitions.
+It remains a venue for international trade fairs, some of which are among the biggest in the world: the annual Hong Kong Book Fair in July, food fair and festival, technology exhibitions, anime conventions and cosplay competitions.